Mujhse Shaadi Karogi

-Wanting to re-invent himself, Dhawan decided to make a film which would deviate from his signature mass-market comedies in look and feel, approaching it as a romantic comedy.
-The screenplay was written by Dhawan's longtime collaborator Anees Bazmee and Rumi Jaffery.
+Wanting to re-invent himself, Dhawan decided to make a film that would deviate from his signature mass-market comedies in look and feel, approaching it as a romantic comedy.
+The screenplay was written by Dhawan's longtime collaborators Anees Bazmee and Rumi Jaffery.
 Although the film is set in Goa, it was not shot there.
 Instead, principal photography was done on two detailed sets created by Sharmishta Roy in Film City and Mauritius.
-Additionally, several scenes and songs were filmed on-location in Mauritius.
+Additionally, several scenes and songs were filmed on location in Mauritius.